StudioFabrique/DaisyUIKit-LXP/README.md

 - Prettier and ESLint
 - React Query and more...

-See [open issues](https://github.com/nathanhettige/daisyui-starterkit/issues) for new features in development.

 ## 🚀 Quick Start

-[Create a new repository](https://github.com/nathanhettige/daisyui-starterkit/generate) using this template.
 Clone it down and open a terminal at the root of the project.

 ```bash
 > yarn install